release-engineering/pom-manipulation-ext/README.md

 `mvn clean install` will compile and run all of the unit tests.
 In order to run the integration tests `-Prun-its` should be passed in.
 For the command line tests, it is possible to run a specific one by passing e.g. `-Dtest=DefaultCliIntegrationTest -Dtest-cli=<test name e.g. depmgmt-strict-mode-exact>`.

+The system is setup via a `.travis.yml` to build all pull requests in Travis.
+Further, it will build master branch and utilise the `.travis.settings.xml` to deploy to the Sonatype snapshot repository from Travis.

 In order to edit the website at https://release-engineering.github.io/pom-manipulation-ext checkout the `gh-pages` branch.
 It is possible to use Jekyll (https://help.github.com/articles/using-jekyll-with-pages) to preview the changes.
 Jekyll can be run with `jekyll serve --watch -V`